 Celebrating over 35 years!

-Glaucoma is a condition of the eye where the pressure inside the eye (also called intraocular pressure) is elevated, causing damage to the optic nerve (the nerve that connects the eye to the brain).
+Glaucoma is a condition of the eye where the pressure inside the eye is elevated; causing damage to the nerve that connects the eye to the brain.
 This damage prevents the optic nerve from functioning normally, leading to vision loss.
-Fortunately, ophthalmologists can usually detect glaucomatous optic nerve damage before there is noticeable vision loss by examining the back of the eye through the utility of a complete exam and specialized testing.
+Fortunately, a glaucoma specialist can usually detect glaucomatous optic nerve damage before there is noticeable vision loss by examining the back of the eye through the utility of a complete exam, specialized testing, and glaucoma therapy.

 - Age.
 Your risk for developing glaucoma increases as you get older.
 This risk develops after the age 40 and continues to increase with each additional decade.